jmalhot/jmalhot/README.md

 Hi, I'm Jatin 👋🏾  👨‍💻 - A Data Scientist

-I enjoy buildings data driven products 🛰
+I enjoy building data driven products 🛰

 I’ve worked with organizations of all sizes on two continents, from Fortune 250 companies to small startups 🚩